mark-casey/pansi/README.md

 - The roadmap should always include discussion of options for further removing concepts, terms, and anti-patterns that are pansi-specific.

-The current model in brief:
+This is the current model in brief (and probably with technical omissions or misstatements):

 - group_vars files that are understood to be used solely for pansi are created with a structure that defines an instance of a service, and any variables specific to that service.